renovatebot/renovate/docs/usage/config-migration.md

 When you select the checkbox:

-Renovate creates a config migration PR.
+1. Renovate creates a config migration PR
-Renovate replaces the checkbox with a link to the Config Migration PR.
+2. Renovate replaces the checkbox with a link to the Config Migration PR

 For example: